vischia/vischia.github.io/teaching.markdown

 - **2023/2024**
   - Course on Machine Learning, Data Science School, IGFAE, Universidad de Santiago de Compostela <!--several hours-->
-  - Tutorial on Machine Learning, International Conference on New Frontiers in Physics, Kolumbari, Crete <!--(1h)-->
   - Guest lecture on Quantum Machine Learning, Universidad de Cantabria (in Spanish) <!--(2h)-->
   - Course on Data Analysis in Modern Physics, "ADFM", Universidad de Oviedo (in Spanish) <!--(45h)-->
   - Course on Numerical Methods and their Application to Physics, "MNAF" <!--(44h)-->, Universidad de Oviedo (in Spanish)